How to Clean Laminate Wood Floors

 These dos and don’ts for how to clean laminate wood floors will ensure you don’t ruin them!

+How do you clean laminate floors?
 Read the Instructions First

 Different manufacturers may have specific instructions for how to clean their laminate wood floors.
 If you have access to their recommendations, be sure to read and follow them.
 If you’re just considering getting laminate floors, here’s your guide to DIY installation.